 "fast track" negotiating authority.

-Beginning in 1998, she was assistant to Deputy US Trade Representative Richard Fisher, who led US trade negotiations and enforcement with Asia, the Americas, and on intellectual property rights.
+Beginning in 1998, she was assistant to

+Deputy US Trade Representative Richard

+Fisher, who led US trade negotiations and

+enforcement with Asia, the Americas, and

+on intellectual property rights.

 A native of Louisiana, Ms. Ennis has a BA from Mount Holyoke College, where she currently serves as a trustee, and a Masters in International Affairs from The Catholic University of America.
 She is an active volunteer for the Washington National Cathedral.
-In 1999, Ms. Ennis completed the Marine Corps Marathon in under a quarter of a day and successfully laid to rest any lingering desire to run future races. the Law and Environment Schools and secondary appointments in the schools of Management and Global Affairs.
-He directs the Yale Center for Environmental Law and Policy (www.yale.edu/ envirocenter) and teaches Yale courses on Climate Change, Corporate Sustainability, Trade Law, and Sustainability: Energy, Environment, and the Economy in the 21st Century.
-He is an author or editor of 14 books including the pathbreaking 1994 book, Green to Gold, and the recent prizewinning volume, A Better Planet: 40 Big Ideas for a Sustainable Future.
-He is currently on public service leave from Yale and working at the World Trade Organization in Geneva.
+In 1999, Ms. Ennis completed the Marine Corps Marathon in under a quarter of a day and successfully laid to rest any lingering desire to run future races.

+DAN ESTY

-DAN ESTY Hillhouse Professor of Environmental Law and Policy, Yale School of the Environment and Yale Law School - on public service leave at the World Trade Organization @YaleEnvironment
+Hillhouse Professor of

+Environmental Law and Policy,

+Yale School of the Environment

+and Yale Law School - on public

+service leave at the World Trade

+Organization

+@YaleEnvironment